An axiomatic characterization of Steenrod's cup-$i$ products: Introduction

-We would like to thank Stephan Stolz, Mark Behrens, Dennis Sullivan, Riley Levy, John Morgan, Greg Brumfiel, Tim Campion, and Federico Cantero Mor\'an for their insights, questions, and comments about this project.
+We would like to thank the anonymous referee as well as Mark Behrens, Greg Brumfiel, Tim Campion, Kathryn Hess, Federico Cantero Mor\'an, Riley Levy, John Morgan, Stephan Stolz, and Dennis Sullivan for their insightful suggestions and comments about this project.